Cyfrin/Updraft/courses/foundry/4-smart-contract-lottery/20-deploy-script/+page.md

 }
 ```

-This approach ensures that we have a robust configuration mechanism that adapts based on the deployment environment, ensuring the `Raffle` contract is deployed with the appropriate settings for each network.
+This approach ensures that we have a robust configuration mechanism that adapts to the actual deployment environment.

 [Back to top](#top)